BINF3101-yohe/Lab10_sars_CoV_2_part2/README.md

 python
 ```

 Let's get this party started.
-While in your py
+While in your python environment, lets import some important packages and commands.

 ```python
 import numpy as np